wdi-sf-fall/notes/week_00_prep_work/intro_to_git/ReadMe.md

   	git help <command> - super useful

-**My personal workflow usually looks like**
+**My personal workflow looks something like this**

 - Do some programming.
-	- git status <file> or . to see what files I changed.
+	- git status <file> or . to see which files I changed.
 	- git diff <file> or . to see exactly what I modified.
 	- git commit -m 'message' <file> or . to commit

 Remember that each file in your working directory can be in one of two states: tracked or untracked.
 Tracked files are files that were in the last snapshot; they can be unmodified, modified, or staged.
-Untracked files are everything else
+Untracked files are everything else.

-We omitted the delete feature, let's do:

-  	touch abc.txt
+Now lets blow away out work!

+	rm *.*

+Let's get it back

+	git checkout .

+Let's delete a file for good

-  	git rm abc.txt
+  	git rm <file>
   	git commit -a -m'deleted file'